While Southern California may be best for the beach boys and girls, the state’s North Coast beaches are perfect for heartier souls!

 As you leave San Francisco’s Golden Gate National Recreation Area behind and head north along the California coast, you cover almost 400 miles of thinly populated, very rocky and rugged terrain.
 The north’s more frequent river mouths deposit silt and other soils along its coast, and its beaches tend to be more muddy than sandy.

-Salt Point State Park boasts an undersea park where SCUBA divers and skin divers explore the kelp beds, caverns and rocky promontories.
-Miles of trails support serious hiking, horseback riding, camping and great fishing.
-While you’re in the area, check out the Kruse Rhododendron State Reserve next door.
+Moving on, Rt.
+1 then climbs and cuts back and forth along the cliffs.
+This is a stunningly picturesque California coast drive, second only for us to the views you can enjoy around Big Sur on the Central Coast.
+About a 30-minute drive from Vista Trail, will deliver you at Salt Point State Park which boasts an undersea park where SCUBA divers and skin divers explore the kelp beds, caverns and rocky promontories.
+There are also miles of trails in the area that support hiking, horseback riding, camping and great fishing.
+While you’re here, check out the nearby Kruse Rhododendron State Reserve.
 It’s truly remarkable.

 The town of Mendocino is worth the drive no matter where you’re coming from or where you’re headed.
 A throwback to the ‘60s with a “West-meets-East” sort of vibe, the town is surrounded by seaside vacation rentals, a funky-to-fabulous range of hotels, cool restaurants and a cluster of large state parks (Russian Gulch, Mendocino Headlands and Van Damme State Beach Park).
 Cute and quaint, Mendocino is an excellent place to escape and “just get away from it all.”

-Eureka is an active port and mill town, still thriving off the nearby redwood forests but diversifying to become a services center – including some tourism.
-The beaches on the barrier peninsulas that protect the Eureka harbor (Humbolt Bay) are deserted, yet close to all the amenities a traveler might want.
-North of town is a cute, isolated cove at Trinidad State Beach – right off the highway and worth seeing.
+Eureka is an active port and mill town, still thriving off the nearby redwood forests but diversifying to become a services center, including some tourism.
+The beaches on the barrier peninsulas that protect the Eureka harbor (Humboldt Bay) are deserted, yet close to all the amenities a traveler might want.
+North of town is Clam Beach, a Humboldt County park named for the razor clams that can be found here; sadly, eating them is not recommended.

+Up the road about 15 minutes, you’ll come to Luffenholtz Beach (kid-friendly, with abundant tide pools) and nearby, Trinidad State Beach.
 A bit further on is Patrick’s Point State Park, with picturesque paths along sandy beaches and sheer cliffs that rise above them.
-Like most North Coast beaches, Patrick’s Point is for strolling — not so much for swimming — but watching whales and gazing on hearty wildflowers, gnarly driftwood and soothing sunsets is a different kind of exercise and enjoyment.
-Great camping, a visitors’ center, picnicking and trails will delight all outdoors fans and their families.
+Like most North Coast beaches, Patrick’s Point is for strolling — not so much for swimming — but enjoying the gnarly driftwood and soothing sunsets is a different-but-still-vital form of exercise.
+Great camping, a visitor’s center, picnicking and trails will delight all outdoors fans and their families.

-Redwoods Park covers thousands of square miles on the mountain side of the road, and a series of parks and state beaches embrace the shoreline here almost uninterrupted to Crescent City and the Oregon border 30 miles north.
+Past that, you’ll soon enter the Redwood National and State Parks area, covering thousands of square miles on the mountain side of the road, and a series of parks and state beaches embrace the shoreline here almost uninterrupted to Crescent City and the Oregon border 30 miles north.